top of page

 Earth Day

 Local area second grade classes participate in the annual Earth Day Field Day event held at the Matthews Estate.
-The field days are sponsored by the New River SWCD, the Virginia Department of Forestry, and Walmart.
+The field days are sponsored by the New River SWCD and the Virginia Department of Forestry.

 The activities are correlated with the Virginia second grade SOL's and cover topics from natural resource conservation to forestry, wildlife habitats, the foodchain, the water cycle, plant life, and much more.